mocobeta/blog/content/about/_index.md

 Hello, I'm Tomoko Uchida (打田智子), a.k.a mocobeta. (she/her)

 I am a programmer, search engineer, and technical book author.
-I'm passionate about coding and building search and AI software.
-I also love engaging in open source projects.
+I'm passionate about building search (engines) and AI software, and engaging in open source projects.

 My favorite programming languages are Rust, Python, and Java.
-For the desktop environment, I like Arch Linux, i3 window manager, and kitty terminal emulator.
+I like Arch Linux as my development environment.

 ## OSS Products and Publications